Skip navigation

 Nepean WFP also sources water from a 'closed' forested catchment.
 Rainfall doesn't fully explain PFBA detections at Nepean in mid October, although 7.4mm did fall at Bargo on October 15th, the same date as the PFBA detection.

 Macarthur Water Filtration Plant is another of the four reservoirs located to the south of Sydney that recorded high PFBA detections in October 22 and November 19.
-Perhaps the spike in November was caused by the Wollongong rainfall event?
+Perhaps the spike in November was caused by the Wollongong rainfall event, but is perhaps better explained by the rainfall event at Campbelltown on 18th of November?

 The North Richmond WFP appears to be more influenced by whatever is flowing down the Hawkesbury River.
 A "Flatter" PFAS spike occurred at North Richmond WFP Reservoir for a month in October-November 2024.
 Very little rain was reported at Richmond in October, but 30mm fell on the 26th and 27th of September.
 18mm of rain fell at Richmond on November 18 and 34mm on the 29th and 30th of November.
 The most rain at Richmond in December occurred on the 8th (15mm).
 The PFBA "spike" was detected a week later.
 10 different PFAS chemicals were detected at Richmond WFP.
 PFBA accounted for 38% of all PFAS chemicals detected at North Richmond between June -December 2004.